Zinc In Construction

-One of the major problems while constructing with iron or steel (an alloy of iron and carbon), is the formation of rust, due to moisture in the air.
-This issue is eliminated when zinc is used, as it wards off corrosion
+One of the major problems while constructing with iron or steel (an alloy of iron and carbon) is rust formation due to moisture in the air.
+This issue is eliminated when zinc is used, as it wards off corrosion.

-Pure zinc forms a thin protective layer, called Patina, which protects the material from natural elements such as air and water.
-This is why zinc is used to coat and galvanize iron and steel; it keeps them safe from corrosion, and adds to the durability of the material.
+Pure zinc forms a thin protective layer called Patina, which protects the material from natural elements such as air and water.
+This is why zinc is used to coat and galvanize iron and steel; it keeps them safe from corrosion and adds to the material’s durability.

-Consider this: the first zinc roofs were made by the Europeans in the 19th century, and they are still intact after all these years!
+Consider this: The Europeans made the first zinc roofs in the 19th century, and they are still intact after all these years!
 This is due to the “self-healing” nature of zinc, meaning that in an exterior environment – scratches would re-develop patina and thus “heal.”

 Available and Practical

-With 5 different isotopes or variants, Zinc, including aluminum and iron, are some of the most commonly used metals in a number of industries.
+With 5 different isotopes or variants, Zinc, including aluminum and iron, are some of the most commonly used metals in many industries.